A Safe Approximation Based on Mixed-Integer Optimization for Non-Convex Distributional Robustness Governed by Univariate Indicator Functions: Introduction

 Incorporating additional information to moment-based ambiguity sets forms a challenging task.
-However, if the probability distribution is known to be unimodal, the authors of \cite{Parys2015a} determine a semidefinite program (SDP) reformulation for \eqref{Eq: DRO_constraint}.
-The difference of \cite{Parys2015a} to the presented work mainly consists in addressing the interplay of an outer-level DRO with \eqref{Eq: DRO_constraint} as a constraint.
-In contrast to adding unimodality information, the article \cite{Wiesemann2014a}, under some convexity assumptions, presents a tractable duality-based reformulation of \eqref{Eq: DRO_constraint}, that incorporates information on the confidence sets.
-Under the given assumptions, their approach can be applied to a DRO with \eqref{Eq: DRO_constraint} as a constraint.
+One such additional property that is potentially beneficial to capture in an ambiguity set is if the probability distribution is known to be unimodal.
+Here, the authors of \cite{Parys2015a} determine a semidefinite programming (SDP) reformulation for the DRO constraint \eqref{Eq: DRO_constraint}, but do not consider its interplay with the upper-level decision variables $x$ encoded by $v(x,t)$.

+Most of the current literature focuses on convex problems, and nonconvex classes of DRO problems have only rarely been studied.
+Among them,~\cite{JinEtAl2021} as well as~\cite{NeufeldEtAl2025} have developed first-order solution algorithms.

-We use ambiguity sets similar to \cite{Delage2010a} and assume the mean and covariance matrix to be in a given range in addition to confidence set information as illustrated in \cite{Wiesemann2014a}.
-However, we are able to not only consider convex models but address nonconvexities as we consider indicator functions -- the building blocks of any Lebesgues integral such as $\EW{\P}(v(x,t)).$ For the semiinfinite problem we present a novel inner approximation which reformulates the counterpart to a finite-dimensional mixed-integer linear optimization model.
-A main result consists in the proof that its feasible solutions are also feasible for the robust counterpart.
-For discretization widths tending to zero the optima converge.
-This means that asymptotically the safe approximation converges to the original DRO problem so that obtained solutions are asymptotically correct.
+We use moment-based ambiguity sets and assume that the mean and covariance matrix is within appropriately chosen bounds.
+In addition, we allow to include confidence set information, as has been done in \cite{Wiesemann2014a}.
+However, it is crucial in \cite{Wiesemann2014a} that the models are convex, whereas here, we address nonconvexities as they appear in indicator functions.
+For the resulting semi-infinite DRO problem, we introduce a novel safe approximation which reformulates the robust counterpart to a finite-dimensional mixed-integer linear optimization model.
+A main result consists in the proof that the inner, 'adversarial', optimization problem can be approximated arbitrarily well, where the solution quality depends on the size of some discretization of the feasible domain.
+Computational experiments for a challenging application in particle design show that the resulting approach successfully determines high-quality safe approximations quickly.
+For the more general case of multivariate distributionally robust constraints that are allowed to contain indicator functions, a positive-semidefinite safe approximation was derived in~\cite{rolfes25}.

+Current research aims at defining ambiguity sets that are as large as necessary, while restricting the level of conservatism that is induced by robust protection.
+The textbook~\cite{bertsimas2022robust} on robust optimization also covers recent research on appropriate choices of uncertainty and ambiguity sets.
+An approach in this direction consists in studying 'hybrid' ambiguities derived by intersecting moment-based and discrepancy-based ambiguity sets.

+Several works derive approximations for DRO problems with hybrid ambiguities.
+For example, \cite{Luo2023} study distributionally robust chance constraints with Wasserstein balls intersected with moment information.
+The safe approximation consists in solving a MIP.
+In~\cite{Cheramin2022}, both inner and outer approximations where derived for DRO problems with similar ambiguity sets.